 Commitment to consumer education

-- Experian was the first credit bureau to create a consumer education program 20 years ago.
+- Almost 25 years ago, Experian became the first credit bureau to create a consumer education program.
 Experian believes that a knowledgeable consumer is an empowered consumer.
 We have a long and continuing commitment to helping people of all ages obtain the knowledge they need to be financially successful.

-- For almost two decades we have published Ask Experian, the industry’s first online credit advice column, responding regularly to consumer-submitted questions about credit reporting, credit scoring, fraud and identity theft and other topics.
+- For two decades now, we have published Ask Experian, the industry’s first online credit advice column.
+We've been responding regularly since 1997 to consumer-submitted questions about credit reporting, credit scoring, fraud and identity theft, and other topics.

 - We engage with consumers through social media and speak at national financial literacy programs every year.
 Join us for our weekly #CreditChat and our daily Periscope broadcasts.
 Learn more at www.experian.com/creditchat and ex.pn/creditscope.

 - We seek powerful partnerships with businesses, consumer organizations, educators and others to share accurate, actionable information.
-Experian awards more than $500,000 annually to non-profit organizations developing innovative programs that help people become more financially capable.
+Experian awards about $500,000 annually to nonprofit organizations developing innovative programs that help people become more financially capable.

 Our commitment to credit education remains strong, and will only grow as we continue to look for ways to engage with and help educate consumers.